Marketing to Doctors, Part 4: Lead Generation

 Partner Retargeting

-One of the most cost-effective ways to get in front of new doctors is to partner up with adjacent, but non-competitive, companies.
-The opportunities for cooperation are numerous but one of the lesser-known ones allows you to “retarget” your partners’ website visitors just as if they had been on your own website.
-SharpSpring (previously known as Perfect Audience) has a great tool for doing this.
-When done with an appropriate partner, it allows for highly targeted banners at a cost of $4-5 CPM versus $70-100 CPMs that are common in specialized journals.
+One of the most cost-effective ways to get in front of new doctors is to partner with adjacent, non-competitive companies.
+The opportunities for cooperation are numerous, but one of the lesser-known ones allows you to “retarget” your partners’ website visitors just as if they had been on your own website.
+When done with an appropriate partner, it allows for highly targeted banners at a cost of $4-5 CPM, versus $70-100 CPMs common in specialized journals.

 List Retargeting

 Another great use of “retargeting” technology is to target members of a list.
-You upload your list of prospect emails (remember I told you that you’d get to use a bought list for something!) and you can then target those people with banners just as if they had visited your website.
+You upload your list of prospect emails (remember, I told you you’d get to use a bought list for something!) and can then target those people with banners, just as if they had visited your website.
 This will introduce your brand to new prospects in a highly targeted way.
 It’s like buying a billboard that only (for instance) OB/GYNs can see!

-List retargeting is where you can utilize that email list you purchased – without worrying about unsubscribes or getting flagged as a spammer.
+List retargeting lets you use the email list you purchased – without worrying about unsubscribes or getting flagged as a spammer.

 Super-Granular Retargeting

-This is one of my favorite techniques because it both results in a measurable impact on revenue and it gets the marketing and sales teams working together.
-Most retargeting platforms will allow you to target a super-granular list.
-Usually with a minimum of 100 names.
-Yes, this is really just a subset of List Retargeting but you can do really cool things with it… like supporting your sales team to close a big sale.
+This is one of my favorite techniques because it results in a measurable impact on revenue and brings the marketing and sales teams together.
+Most retargeting platforms will allow you to target a super-granular list, usually with a minimum of 100 names.
+Yes, this is really just a subset of List Retargeting, but you can do really cool things with it… like supporting your sales team to close a big sale.

 Help Close that Big Sale

 Here’s how retargeting can help close a mega-deal.
-Say you’re sitting in an executive meeting and the VP of Sales is talking about how he’s this close to closing a make-the-quarter sale to a large group of doctors.
+Say you’re sitting in an executive meeting, and the VP of Sales is talking about how he’s this close to closing a make-the-quarter sale to a large group of doctors.
 It’s between you and your largest competitor.
 But it’s slow going because selling to doctors is always slow.
 They need agreement from an executive committee of a dozen or more doctors/executive staff.
-Your company really excels on Feature A and your competitor doesn’t.
+Your company excels at Feature A, while your competitor doesn’t.
 You can support your company’s sales efforts with ads targeted just at those decision makers.
 Some examples of effective ideas to push that sale over the top:

-- Branding banners that demonstrate how your organization specializes in organizations the exact size of your prospect or in their specialty or in their geographic region.
+• Branding banners that demonstrate how your organization specializes in organizations of the exact size of your prospect, in their specialty, or in their geographic region.

-The prospects are not going to realize that these ads are tailored to them; instead, it will feel like your company is tailored to them.
+The prospects won’t realize these ads are tailored to them; instead, they will feel like your company is tailored to them.
 Track the engagement and be prepared to (quietly) brag about how the chief decision maker clicked on an ad and downloaded your eBook two days before signing the contract.

 This can be launched in less than a day if you already have the assets and landing pages in place from other campaigns.
-Target everyone in their organization for which you have (or can guess) an email.
-Bulk up the list with your own team’s emails if you need to get it to the 100 email minimum.
+Target everyone in your organization for whom you have (or can guess) an email address.
+Bulk up the list with your team’s emails if you need to reach the 100-email minimum.

-Support your sales team’s effort by utilizing retargeting to stay at top of mind for soon-to-close sales.
+Support your sales team’s efforts by leveraging retargeting to stay top of mind for soon-to-close sales.

 Content Syndication

-Content syndication can be one of the greatest distribution channels for generating marketing qualified leads at a modest price if you have high-quality content assets.
-The most common way to do this is to work directly with a leading publication that your prospects read, such as Medical Economics, and have the publications promote your eBook or whitepaper (the most common content assets for syndication) to their audience.
+Content syndication can be one of the most effective distribution channels for generating marketing-qualified leads at a modest cost if you have high-quality content assets.
+The most common way to do this is to work directly with a leading publication your prospects read, such as Medical Economics, and have the publication promote your eBook or whitepaper (the most common content assets for syndication) to its audience.

-Billing is typically done on a per-contact basis and you can usually add filters such as geography, practice size, and specialty.
+Billing is typically done on a per-contact basis, and you can usually add filters such as geography, practice size, and specialty.
 While some publications offer “per month” pricing, I suggest that advertisers push for at least a guaranteed minimum of leads in any contract.
-The publication knows their audience better than you do; if they’re unwilling to guarantee a certain number of leads based on their experience, that would make me wary.
+The publication knows its audience better than you do; if it’s unwilling to guarantee a certain number of leads based on its experience, that would make me wary.

 The upsides of working directly with publications for syndication are high-quality leads and good brand association—the doctors know and trust these publications.
 Since most of the deals are done on a per-lead basis, you also have the security of known costs.
-The downsides are the relatively high costs per lead, delayed delivery of leads, and sometimes daunting minimum-buys.
+The downsides are the relatively high cost per lead, delayed lead delivery, and sometimes daunting minimum buys.

 White Label Syndication

-One of the secrets that many publications don’t want advertisers to know (sorry guys) is that there exists a grey market of “remainder” content syndication.
+One of the secrets that many publications don’t want advertisers to know (sorry) is that there’s a grey market for “remainder” content syndication.
 There are a number of intermediaries that traffic in leftover “inventory” from various publishers.
 The process is simple: upload your asset, specify your audiences, and the intermediaries put your content in front of qualifying prospects.

-White label syndication allows you to target your audience using “leftover” ad space at a significantly lower price than purchasing the ad space outright.
+White-label syndication lets you target your audience with “leftover” ad space at a significantly lower price than buying it outright.

-The primary upside to white label syndication is a lower cost per qualified lead.
+The primary upside of white-label syndication is a lower cost per qualified lead.
 Depending on the audience, you may also be able to get a real-time feed of leads so that the sales team can follow up immediately.
-The main downside to white label is that you have very little control over how or where your assets are presented.
-Many intermediaries also only work with agencies and not directly with brands in order to minimize the conflict for publishers.
+The main downside of white-labeling is that you have very little control over how or where your assets are presented.
+Many intermediaries also work only with agencies, not directly with brands, to minimize conflicts for publishers.

 Search